-Along with MasterCard and Standard Chartered, Singapore Committee for UN Women launched the Women in STEM (Science, Technology, Engineering and Mathematics) campaign, Girls2Pioneers.
+Along with MasterCard and Standard Chartered, the Girls2Pioneers campaign was launched to increase the number of Women in STEM ( Science, Technology, Engineering and Mathematics).

 Girls2Pioneers provides day camps for girls between the ages of 10 to 15 comprising of fun challenges that cultivate skills in technology, design and construction, research, strategic planning, improvisation and engineering.
 These day camps are followed by field trips and mentoring sessions, which allow for first-hand interactions with corporate partners and mentors in each field.